karllhughes/side-project-checklist/sales-checklist.md

 ## Pre-Launch

-This section pairs nicely with the [Pre-Luanch section of the Marketing Checklist](https://www.sideprojectchecklist.com/marketing-checklist), so be sure to check that out too.
+This section pairs nicely with the [Pre-Launch section of the Marketing Checklist](https://www.sideprojectchecklist.com/marketing-checklist), so be sure to check that out too.

 ### Competitor Research